girishji/vimcomplete/README.md

 # Configuration

 The completion sources mentioned above are not enabled by default except for buffer words and path completion.
-This section shows how to configure completion sources and the completion engine itself.
+This section shows how to configure both the completion sources and the completion engine itself.

 ## Completion Engine

 This entity obtains completion items from the configured completion sources and displays the popup menu.
-Options that affect all sources and list displayed in the popup menu are configured here.

 Option|Type|Description
 ------|----|-----------